frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/homepage.md

 ![Homepage](/docs/assets/img/website/homepage.png)
 *Homepage*

+> Make sure your default homepage is set as **home** in Website Settings for
+> this to work.

+## 1. Hero Section

+There are three ways in which you can customize the way the Hero Section looks:

+1. Tag Line and Description (Default)
+1. Homepage Slideshow
+1. Custom Hero Section

+### 1.1 Tag Line and Description

 After you set your Tag Line, Description and Hero Image you'll have a decent looking front page.
 You can also change the URL for the Explore button.

 ![Website Homepage](/docs/assets/img/website/website-homepage.png)
 *Website Homepage*

-> Make sure your default homepage is set as **home** in Website Settings for
-> this to work.

-## Homepage Slideshow
+### 1.2 Homepage Slideshow

-There are three types of Hero Section you can configure on the Homepage.
-The first one (Default) is the one you have already seen above.

-The second type is Slideshow.
-Set the **Hero Section Based On** to **Slideshow**.
+Set the **Hero Section Based On** to **Slideshow** and the Homepage Slideshow field will appear.

 ![Homepage Slideshow Setting](/docs/assets/img/website/homepage-slideshow-setting.png)
 *Homepage Slideshow Setting*